brikis98/yevgeniy-brikman-homepage/_posts/2025-11-10-wanderers.md

 The book starts with a great premise: one day, a young girl seems to go into a trance, and starts walking towards some unknown destination.
 Her sister tries to wake her, but no matter what she does, the young girl remains unresponsive, and keeps walking.
 Soon, a man joins her, also seeming in a trance.
 And then a woman joins them.
-And as the keep walking, more and more "sleepwalkers" join the "herd."
+And as they keep walking, more and more "sleepwalkers" join the "herd."
 These sleepwalkers begin to walk across the nation, joined by their family members (the "shepherds") who try to take protect them, and members of the CDC, who try to figure out the cause of this bizarre epidemic.
 All of this is happening amidst the backdrop of a US that is increasingly boiling over